Invest 95E expected to become Tropical Storm Flossie as system becomes better organized in Eastern Pacific

 Forecasters are still unsure of the impact Invest 95E might have on the Central American coastline.
 Earlier computer forecast model data showed Invest 95E tracking into the open ocean, but more recent data shows it staying closer to the coast.

-"Environmental conditions appear conducive for gradual development of this system, and a tropical depression is likely to form over the weekend," the NHC wrote in its Tuesday morning outlook.
+"Environmental conditions appear conducive for gradual development of this system during the next few days, and a tropical depression or tropical storm is likely to form by late this weekend," the NHC wrote in a Wednesday morning outlook.

 Heavy rainfall is expected in portions of Costa Rica, Nicaragua, El Salvador, Honduras and Guatemala beginning Wednesday and continuing through the weekend.
 Some areas could see at least 8 inches of rain, according to the FOX Forecast Center.